Abhishake63/abhishake.github.io/_posts/2024-02-05-ssh-commands.md

 ```

 ## 4. Secure Copy (SCP)

-SCP is a command-line utility for securely transferring files between local and remote hosts.
-We demonstrate how to upload and download files to and from a remote server using SCP, including recursive file transfers.

 > To upload a file to a remote server (second command is for recursively uploading):
 >